Origin

 Name Days

-- 26 January (Australia Day, acknowledging Indigenous history and culture)
+- 26 January (Australia Day, commemorating the arrival of the First Fleet and celebrating Aboriginal culture)

 Name Pairings